zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/mendix-mini-surveys.md

 description: "Describes the configuration and usage of the Mendix Mini Surveys module, which is available in the Mendix Marketplace."
 ---

+{{% alert color="warning" %}}When upgrading from any previous version to v3.0.0.
+We have changed the top level module name from 'AppInsights_MiniSurvey' to 'MiniSurveys'.
+You will need to manually delete the old 'AppInsights_MiniSurvey' module.
+This can be found in Mendix Studio Pro by opening the App Explorer menu and navigating to App > Marketplace modules.
+You should only have new 'MiniSurveys'. {{% /alert %}}

 ## Introduction

 After you have created a [mini survey](/developerportal/app-insights/mini-surveys/) in the Mendix Portal, use the [Mendix Mini Surveys](https://marketplace.mendix.com/link/component/205483) module to implement your mini survey in Studio Pro.